byruzyayandy1/myCV/cky9t5uvm1aw85ns1h28jc9et.md

 I'm just here to explain crypto and what it entails in very simple terms and layperson’s language for people that don’t have a single idea of tech, web3, and blockchain to understand.

 So, what the heck are cryptocurrencies?
-Some years back, I was in the class of people that didn't trust the legitimacy of cryptocurrencies, even though I am a tech guy, but after a deep research on the entire blockchain ecosystem, I came to realize that everything is built on the blockchain is the future.
+Some years back, I was in the class of people that didn't trust the legitimacy of cryptocurrencies, even though I am a tech guy, but after a deep research on the entire blockchain ecosystem, I came to realize that everything is built on the blockchain, which is the future.
 Yes, I mean it’s the future.

 Before I give you definitions of crypto, blockchain or web3.
 Let me bring back the story of ATM, how most people, especially Africans (Nigerians) have a zero trust in the Automated Teller Machine and the card.
 Even though I was young, I can remember hearing questions like “I cannot trust my money with this card”, “I prefer going to collect my money” This, This, This and That.
 But now people are more comfortable using the card not only in ATMs but also in POS, which is an evolution that will happen on crypto soon.